Joseph Stalin: 1899–1905: Russian Social Democratic Labour Party

-During October 1899, he worked as a meteorologist at the Tiflis observatory.
+During October 1899, Stalin worked as a meteorologist at the Tiflis observatory.
 He attracted a group of socialist supporters, and co-organised a secret workers' meeting where he convinced many to strike on May Day 1900.
 The empire's secret police, the Okhrana, became aware of Stalin's activities and attempted to arrest him in March 1901, but he went into hiding during which he lived off donations from friends.
 He helped plan a demonstration in Tiflis on May Day 1901, at which 3,000 marchers clashed with the authorities.
 Stalin was elected to the Tiflis Committee of the Russian Social Democratic Labour Party (RSDLP), a Marxist party founded in 1898, in November 1901.

 That month, he travelled to Batumi.
 His militant rhetoric proved divisive among the city's Marxists, some of whom suspected that he was an agent provocateur.
 Stalin began working at the Rothschild refinery storehouse, where he co-organised two workers' strikes.
 After the strike leaders were arrested, he co-organised a mass demonstration which led to the storming of the prison.
 Stalin was arrested in April 1902 and sentenced to three years exile in Siberia, arriving in Novaya Uda in November 1903.
 After one failed attempt, Stalin escaped from his exile in January 1904 and travelled to Tiflis, where he co-edited the Marxist newspaper Proletariatis Brdzola ("Proletarian Struggle") with Filipp Makharadze.
 During his exile, the RSDLP had become divided between Vladimir Lenin's "Bolshevik" faction and Julius Martov's "Mensheviks".
 Stalin, who detested many Mensheviks in Georgia, aligned himself with the Bolsheviks.